akhil0001/simple-state-machine/packages/core/docs/using-in-js.md

 ## state
 - `state` is an object that has 3 values in it
   - `value`: which represents the current state value and is in string format
-  - `history`: this is the previous state value from which it transitioned to current state.
+  - `matchesAny`: a util function that can be used to test the state value across different values.
+Returns true or false based on the matching
   - `context`: this is the context of the state machine in the current state
 - Usage:
   ```js